 Connecting with other homeschooling families can provide activities and friends for our children and valuable resources for us.
 Having another mom to meet for coffee or text a question is incredibly beneficial and motivating.

 We are not meant to live in isolation.
 Community makes us better.

 Keep in mind there are secular, Christian, and Catholic homeschooling groups, so be discerning when choosing.
-If your Catholic faith is an important part of your life and you want it to be in your children’s lives, go the extra mile to connect with Catholic homeschoolers.
+If your Catholic faith is an important part of your life and you want it to be in your children’s lives, go the extra mile (or drive the extra 20 minutes) to connect with Catholic homeschoolers.
 It’s a wonderful feeling to talk freely with other moms whose daily life and daily challenges are similar to ours.

 When local homeschoolers are tough to find, seek out those who are supportive, if at least not critical, of homeschooling.
 These are our cheerleaders on the bad days (you do realize there will be bad days, right?) and provide essential connections to our communities.

 Most moms will start with this step.
 Many will dive all the way to the bottom before coming up for air to realize they are completely overwhelmed and need a way to discern.
 If this is you, it’s going to be okay.
 Please stop, pray, and complete steps 1-3 before moving on.
 I’ll wait.

 Then start looking for what appeals to you and what sounds right.
 There are many different styles of homeschooling.
 There are many different opinions on how to homeschool.
 The secret is that they are all good.
 There is not a bad way to homeschool except to keep your kids home and not do it.

 When you’re first starting out, it would be nice for someone to tell you exactly what to do.
 I have a secret about that here, too.